MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/gdpr-summary.md

     You can use Azure Active Directory to manage Dynamics 365 AI for Customer Service Virtual Agent users' identities.
 Enterprise customers can manage DSR rectify requests, including limited editing features, per the nature of a given Microsoft service.
 As a data processor, Microsoft doesn't offer the ability to correct system-generated logs because these logs reflect factual activities and constitute a historical record of events within Microsoft services.
 [Learn more about DSR](https://docs.microsoft.com/en-us/microsoft-365/compliance/gdpr-dsr-azure).
 3. Restrict: Restrict the processing of personal data, either by removing licenses for various online services or turning off the desired services where possible.
 You can also remove data from the Microsoft cloud and retain it on-premises or at another location.

-    Data subjects may request that you restrict processing of their personal data.
-Microsoft provides application programming interfaces (APIs) and user interfaces (UIs) for this purpose.
+    Data subjects can request that you restrict processing of their personal data.
+Microsoft provides APIs and user interfaces (UIs) for this purpose.
 These interfaces allow the enterprise customer’s tenant administrator to manage such DSRs through a combination of data export and data deletion.
-A customer may (1) export an electronic copy of the personal data of the user, including accounts, system-generated logs, and associated logs, followed with (2) deletion of the account and associated data residing within Microsoft systems.
+A customer can (1) export an electronic copy of the personal data of the user, including accounts, system-generated logs, and associated logs, and then (2) delete the account and its associated data residing within Microsoft systems.

 4. Delete: Permanently remove personal data that resides in Microsoft's cloud.
 [Learn more about deleting personal data.](gdpr-delete.md)
 5. Export: Provide an electronic copy (in a machine-readable format) of personal data to the data subject.
 Each section in this article outlines the technical procedures that a data controller organization can take to respond to a DSR for personal data in Microsoft's cloud.
 [Learn more about exporting personal data.](gdpr-export.md)